 Be sure the pump and power source are securely mounted to the base.
-Reconnect the power source to the pump.

 Install the suction and discharge lines and open all valves.
 Make certain that all piping connections are tight, properly supported and secure.
+Open all the valves in the suction and discharge lines.